Apeksha290529/FINANCE-OVERVIEW/README.md

 ## Overview :
-This dashboard is for presenting my insights to the regional manager of the coffee chain with 3 different stores.I have created a dashboard which can help me discuss the operations of these stores with my higher-ups.
+This dashboard is for presenting my insights of Financial growth to the diffrent top 20 campanies.I have created a dashboard which can help me discuss the operations of these campanies with my higher-ups.
 This will be done solely to optimize the operations.

 ## Tool used :
 ![image](https://github.com/user-attachments/assets/7f344ffe-a5d9-4dea-822d-e605d7b7544f)

 ## Result and Insights :
-- I have noticed that the Revenue is continuously growing.
+- The bar chart indicates that average revenue is generally higher than average profit.
-- The busiest days are Mondays, Thursdays and Fridays in general.
-This does make sense since people do like to visit coffee shops when they are all jacked up for work.
+- Companies with larger pie slices (higher margins) more profitable or better at managing costs.
-- The busiest hours are in the mornings when people are visiting their offices.
+- An upward trend in assets, is not matched by a similar rise in liabilities, it indicates stronger financial health.
-- This trend is similar for all the stores.
+- The “High Risk,” “Moderate,” and “Safe” categorization helps quickly identify the financial stability of each company.This is useful for investors to prioritize research or allocation of funds.
-- The top category is coffee and the product is Barista Espresso across the board.
+- ROE and Equity sums by year help measure profitability and shareholder value creation over time.Consistent or growing ROE  indicates effective management and sustainable operations.

 ## Data Story :
-I have noticed that the bottom products for all the stores include some flavours and other products like coffee beans.
-Also, the merchandise clothing for Hell's Kitchen is way less as compared to other stores.
-We shall provide some discount offers to this store to increase sales.
-Or else completely remove it from displaying at this store and keep it available on order only.
-This shall help us reduce costs of operations.
+I have noticed that the Over the past seven years (2017-2024),most companies have experienced steady revenue growth.Monitoring year-over-year changes will help in adjusting strategies in real time, ensuring that rising liabilities do not erosion profitability.
+Finally, for lower-risk companies with strong balance sheets, strategic investments could help capture more market share.

 ## Dashboard :
 ![image](finance_data_my_pro_ss.png)